-9. List the zoning districts in which the site is located and indicate the percentage of the site in each district.
-Note: be sure to include overlay zoning districts.

-District Percentage
+District Perce entage

 10. Predominant soil type(s) on the site:

-Soil drainage (Use the US Soil Conservation Service's definition)
+Soil drainage (Use the US Soil Conserva ation Service's d definition)

-Soil Type % of the Site
+Soil Type % of t the Site

 Well drained

 Moderately well drained

 Poorly drained

+11 Are there bedrock outcroppings on the sit to? yes no

-- 11. Are there bedrock outcroppings on the site? yes no - 12.
-Approximate percentage of proposed site with slopes between:
+11. Are there bedrock outcroppings on the sit ie:yes no

+12. Approximate percentage of proposed site with slopes bet tween:

-Slope % of the Site
+% of the Site

-0 - 10%
+0 - 10% 4

-10 - 15%
+10 - 15% greater than 15% -

-greater than 15%
+greater than 1070

-13. What percentage of the site is located in the Water Resource Protection District? % How close is the site to a public well? feet To a surface water body? feet Proximity to a public well? feet
+13. What percentage of the site is located in the How close is the site to a public well? ource Protection District?%

+Proximity to a public well? feet

 Proximity to a surface water body? feet

-- 14. Does the project site contain any species of plant or animal life that is identified as rare or endangered?
-(Consult with the Massachusetts National Heritage Program and the Stow Conservation Commission). - yes no
+14. Does the project site contain any specie endangered?
+(Consult with the Massa Conservation Commission)yesno

-'''

 If yes, specify:

-'''

-Are there any unusual or unique features on the site such as trees larger than 30 inches D.B.H., bogs, kettle ponds, eskers, drumlins, quarries, distinctive rock formation or granite bridges?
+15. Are there any unusual or unique featur D.B.H., bogs, kettle ponds, eskers, drubridges?yes mlins, quarries,

 If yes, specify:

-Active Adult Neighborhood Special Permit Rules and Regulations Appendix C, Development Impact Report Approved June 25, 2002

-16. Are there any established footpaths running through the site or railroad right of ways?yesno If yes, specify: 17.
-Is the site presently used by the community or neighborhood as an open space or recreation area?yesno Is the site adjacent to conservation land or a recreation area?yesno If yes, specify: 18.
-Does the site include scenic views or will the proposed development cause any scenic vistas to be obstructed from view?yesno If yes, specify: 19.
+16. Are there any established footpaths running through the site or railroad right of ways? yesno If yes, specify: 17.
+Is the site presently used by the community or neighborhood as an open space or recreatio area?yesno Is the site adjacent to conservation land or a recreation area?yesno If yes, specify: 18.
+If yes, specify: 19.
 Are there wetlands, lakes, ponds, streams, or rivers within or contiguous to the site?yesno If yes, specify resources found on site or contiguous to site If yes, have the required permits been granted or applied for?
 Please list permits and status 20.
 Is there any farmland or forestland on the site protected under Chapter 61A or 61B of the Massachusetts General Laws?yesno If yes, specify: 21.
 Has the site ever been used for the disposal of hazardous waste?
-Has a 21E Study been conducted for the site?yesno If yes, specify results: 22.
-Will the proposed activity require use and/or storage of hazardous materials, or generation of hazardous waste?yesno If yes, specify
+Has a 21E Study bee conducted for the site?yesno If yes, specify results: 22.
+Will the proposed activity require use and/or storage of hazardous materials, or generation of hazardous waste?
+If yes, specify

 23. Does the project contain any buildings or sites of historic or archaeological significance?
-(Consult with the Stow Historic Commission or the Stow Historical Society.) yes no yes no
+(Consult with the Stow Historic Commission or the Stow Historical Society.) yes no

 If yes, please describe

-24. Is the project contiguous to or does it contain a building in a local historic district or national register district?
+24. Is the project contiguous to or does it contain a building in a local historic district or national register district?yes no

-B. Circulation System
+В. Circulation System

 26. What is the average weekday traffic and peak hour traffic volumes generated by the proposed subdivision?

 Average weekday traffic

 Average peak hour volumes morning

 Average peak hour volumes evening

 27. Existing street(s) providing access to proposed subdivision:

-Name Town Classification Name Town Classification
+Name Town Classification

+Name Town Classification

-28. Existing intersection(s): list intersections located within 1000 feet of any access to the proposed development: Name of ways
+28. Existing intersection(s): list intersections located within 1000 feet of any access to the proposed development:

+Name of ways

-- 29. Location of existing sidewalks within 1000 feet of the proposed site? - 30.
-Location of proposed sidewalks and their connection to existing sidewalks: - 31.
-Are there parcels of undeveloped land adjacent to the proposed site? yes no
+29. Location of existing sidewalks within 1000 feet of the proposed site?

+30. Location of proposed sidewalks and their connection to existing sidewalks:

+31. Are there parcels of undeveloped land adjacent to the proposed site?yes no

-Will access to these undevelop ed parcels be provided within the proposed site? yes no
+Will access to these undeveloped parcels be provided within the proposed site?yes no

 If yes, please describe

 If no, please explain why

-C. Utilities